ZcashFoundation/zebra/book/src/user/parameters.md

 - `/home/$USER/.zcash-params/sapling-spend.params`
 - `/home/$USER/.zcash-params/sprout-groth16.params`

+These are the same parameter paths used by `zcashd` and [fetch-params.sh](https://github.com/zcash/zcash/blob/master/zcutil/fetch-params.sh).

-This files are available for [download](https://download.z.cash/downloads/) and their hash for verification are part of the Zcash protocol:
+These files are available for [download](https://download.z.cash/downloads/) and their hash for verification is part of the Zcash protocol:

 https://zips.z.cash/protocol/protocol.pdf#grothparameters